 - puncture wounds, such as from stepping on a nail or other sharp object

-- untreated or severe skin infections, such as cellulitis
+- untreated or severe skin infections,

 - insect bites and stings

-- a wound that requires stitches
+- a wound that needs stitches

 - infected surgical wounds

-- sporotrichosis, a fungal skin infection common among gardeners
+- sporotrichosis, a fungal skin infection

 Lymphangitis can spread quickly, so doctors typically recommend aggressive treatment of the underlying infection.